aloma-io/aloma-io/docs/CLI/CLI-getting-started.md

 ### Step 5: Update API Token

-Replace the in the deply file the placeholder with your actual HubSpot token:
+Replace the in the deploy file the placeholder with your actual HubSpot token:

 ```yaml
 connectors: